bifferos/bb/projects/led_salvage/README.md

 ===================

-A lot more posh, more powerful and expensive, the Philips bulbs in my home have tended to last a lot longer than any of the cheap stuff, but this unit failed somewhat earlier than the stated life suggested all the same.
+A lot more posh, more powerful and expensive, the Philips bulbs in my home have tended to last longer than any of the cheap stuff, but this unit failed somewhat earlier than the stated life suggested all the same.

 ![](img/11w_1.jpg)

-But re-using any of this tech is a lot more of a challenge than it was for the cheap E14 bulb.
+Re-using any of this tech is a lot more of a challenge than it was for the cheap E14 bulb.
 The first problem was how to get into it.
 The diffuser didn't unscrew despite my best efforts.
 I started hack-sawing off the bayonet.
 That didn't help in the slightest.
 So when I had almost given up I had a hunch.
 I got out a brick